10 interesting facts from SA’s February 2024 new-vehicle sales

 Read an international launch review of the Ora 03

-Volvo XC40 Twin Motor Ultimate
+RUNNER-UP: Volvo XC40 Twin Motor Ultimate

 Volvo is forging ahead with its electric-car strategy (it plans to offer only EVs by 2030) and its line-up of battery-electric compact SUVs – including the C40- and XC40 Recharge derivatives are very impressive.